Should we purchase a SaaS knowledge base or develop our own solution in-house? Many companies are wrestling with this issue.

 2. Easy to learn

-It may be tempting, but hosting your knowledge base as a section of your main website isn’t going to cut it.
+It may be tempting, but hosting your knowledge base application as a section of your main website isn’t going to cut it.
 But SaaS knowledge bases are as easy to learn as your standard CMS.

 And yet, they have all the features native to a knowledge base: